UNCG-CSE/Guilford_Financial/README.md

 in the data, finding the patterns in data in different departments, how the spending trends change with time, detecting anomalies or abnormalities in transactions and/or total actual spending as we move through the year.

+##Data Cleaning
+All missing amount values in the budget data have been filled with zeroes.
+The ExpSort column was dropped, as that column is not useful for our purposes at this time.
+All entries where the fund number was greater than or equal to 400 were dropped, at the advice of our mentor.
+After making these changes to the data (while keeping a separate copy of the original data), we split the data into two sets: Revenue and Expense Data.

+##Data Analysis

+##Anomaly Detection